Animal Care and Use Policy UPPS No. 02.02.05

-13)Agricultural Animals for Market – The operation of the Freeman Ranch includes animals not used in research, education, or outreach with the primary purpose of market production.
-Care of these livestock will meet all above guidelines and inspections will be done alongside IACUC protocol animals.
-As market production is not an IACUC activity, per se, Freeman Ranch will use the best management practices (BMPs) for the annual activities with inspections and any necessary modifications by the IACUC in the absence of a specific IACUC protocol for these market livestock activities.
+13)Agricultural Animals for Market – The Freeman Center engages in teaching, research, and selected outreach activities, some of which involve animals raised and housed for the purpose of market production.
+Care of these livestock will meet all above guidelines, and inspections will be done alongside IACUC protocol animals.
+As market production is not an IACUC activity, per se, the Freeman Center will use the best management practices (BMPs) for the annual activities, with inspections and any necessary modifications done by the IACUC in the absence of a specific IACUC protocol for these market livestock activities.

 b.
 The institution will implement policies that will enable it to maintain approved OLAW Animal Welfare Assurance in the event that PHS funding is applied for or ongoing.
-The institutional official will type the Assurance on Texas State’s letterhead, sign it, and submit it to the PHS for OLAW evaluation to determine the adequacy of the university’s proposed animal care and use program.
+The institutional official will type the Assurance on Texas State’s letterhead, sign it, and submit it to the PHS for OLAW evaluation.
 All Assurances submitted to the PHS will be evaluated by OLAW to determine the adequacy of Texas State's proposed program for the care and use of animals.
 An Assurance is approved for a specified period, not longer than five years, after which time Texas State must submit a new Assurance to OLAW.
 On the basis of this evaluation, OLAW may approve or disapprove the Assurance, or negotiate an Assurance with Texas State.
-An Assurance is approved for a specified period, not longer than five years, after which time Texas State will submit a new Assurance to OLAW.
 OLAW may limit the period during which any approved Assurance shall remain effective.

 1) Institutional Program for Laboratory Animal Care and Use – The Assurance shall fully describe Texas State's program for the care and use of laboratory animals.
-The PHS requires institutions to use the Guide for the Care and Use of Laboratory Animals (Guide) as a basis for developing and implementing an institutional program for activities involving laboratory animals.
+The PHS requires institutions to use the Guide as a basis for developing and implementing an institutional program for activities involving laboratory animals.
 The program description will include the following:

 a) a list of every branch and major component of Texas State, as well as of any other institution included under the Assurance;